Chest · Compound movement

 - Lower the dumbbells under control until the handles are roughly level with the outside of the chest, keeping the elbows at about a 45-degree angle from the torso.

-- Stop the descent at a depth that maintains tension on the chest without overstretching the shoulder — for most lifters this is at or slightly below the chest line.
+- Stop the descent at a depth that maintains tension on the chest without overstretching the shoulder.
+For most lifters this is at or slightly below the chest line.

 - Drive the dumbbells back up along the same arc, exhaling through the press; at the end of the set, sit up with the dumbbells on your thighs rather than dropping them outward.